How to Put Braces Wax On: A Step-by-Step Guide for Parents

 Address Common Concerns: Safety and Maintenance of Wax

-1. Absolutely! is made from non-toxic materials, so it’s safe for use in your child’s mouth.
+1. Absolutely!
+Wax is made from non-toxic materials, so it’s safe for use in your child’s mouth.
 Even if a small amount is swallowed, it doesn’t pose any health risks.

 2. It’s best to replace the wax daily or whenever it starts to look dirty or loses its stickiness.
-This simple practice helps maintain and ensures that the wax continues to do its job effectively.
+This simple practice helps maintain hygiene and ensures that the wax continues to do its job effectively.

 3. Can my child eat with wax on?